nechnif/Solar-inelastic-WIMPs/README.md

 ## Installation

+Clone this repo and pull the submodule with:

+`git submodule update --init --recursive`

-Clone this repo and just execute the setup script:
+Then just execute the setup script:

 `setup.py install --user`